Skip to main content

 Creation payload

-The data needed to bulk create contacts has the same requirements as if you were creating an individual contact using the /contacts endpoint.
-This means, at a bare minimum, that the key attribute must be included (in this case, it's email).
+The data needed to bulk create contacts has the same requirements as when creating an individual contact using the /contacts endpoint.
+This means, at a bare minimum, that the key attribute must be included in the payload (in this case, it's email).

 See the create contact page on the recommended way to create contacts.